ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/getting_started.md

 ## Installing the Virtual Ecosystem model

-For most users the best way to get started with the Virtual Ecosystem package is to [install Python](https://www.python.org/downloads/) and then install the Virtual Ecosystem using the `pip` package installer.
+For most users the best way to get started with the Virtual Ecosystem package is to first [install Python](https://www.python.org/downloads/).
+Then open a terminal window and use the following command to install the Virtual Ecosystem using the `pip` package installer.

 ```sh
 pip install virtual-ecosystem